Overview

 • No Inputs: Total number of steps with no input.
 A single miniApp may have multiple steps with no inputs.
 This is a per-step metric.

+The data results for real-time data are based on the filters set in the Filters menu.
 The search filter allows you to easily target specific applications or miniApps within OCP®.

-2. Fill in the search filter fields.
+1. Fill in the search filter fields as per your needs.

 • Group: The OCP group that the metrics refer to.
 Only one group may be selected each time.